HugoLeRoy94/Aging_Condensate/README.md

 ## Dangling

 The end of the polymer.
-It is a single object owned by the System.
+It is a single object owned by the Gillespie.
 Very similar to a loop.
 It always evolves following an alternative path

 ## Function